Eman-Gon/CSC466-week2-emanuel-mirror/week4/writeup.md

 ## Summary

-I built a hybrid recommender combining collaborative filtering with content-based filtering using 10 features.
-The model improved precision at 2 from 35% to 42%, a 20% relative improvement, while keeping response time under 50ms.
-Main takeaway: proper evaluation and smart feature selection beat throwing complexity at problems.
+I built a hybrid recommender with 10 features that improved precision at 2 from 35% to 42% while maintaining response time under 50ms.
+Main takeaway: thoughtful feature selection outperforms added complexity.

 ## Evaluation Setup